Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

-The consistency of the proposed variance estimators in \eqref{v_sd_est} and \eqref{v_sd_est_hete} is shown in Section \ref{sec:thms} under certain rate conditions for the estimators of the posterior sampling probability, the propensity scores, and conditional mean functions.

-\subsection{Iterative Policy Tree Search algorithm}
+\subsection{Iterative Policy Tree Search Algorithm}

 We introduce the iterative policy tree search algorithm to implement CODA.
-We first elaborate on how to find the ODR that maximizes the calibrated value estimator for the homogeneous case, and then extend it to the heterogeneous case as well as parametric decision rules.
-Following the tree-based policy learning algorithm proposed in \cite{athey2017efficient}, we define the reward of the $i$-th individual in the primary sample by $\widehat{v}^{(i)}_E(d)$.
-Specifically, the reward of the $i$-th individual is $\widehat{v}^{(i)}_E(1)$ under treatment 1 and $\widehat{v}^{(i)}_E(0)$ under treatment 0.
+We first elaborate on how to find the ODR that maximizes the calibrated value estimator for the homogenous case.
+Following the tree-based policy learning algorithm proposed in \cite{athey2017efficient}, we define the reward of the $i$-th individual in the primary sample by $\widehat{v}^{(i)}_P(d) $ for $i \in \{1,\cdots ,N_P\}$.
+Specifically, the reward of the $i$-th individual is $\widehat{v}^{(i)}_P(1)$ under treatment 1 and $\widehat{v}^{(i)}_P(0)$ under treatment 0.
 The decision tree allocates individuals to different treatments, and receives the corresponding rewards.
-The ODR based on the primary sample solely is obtained by maximizing the sum of these rewards through the exhaustive search within $\Pi_1$, i.e.,
+The ODR based on the primary sample solely is obtained by maximizing the sum of these rewards through the exhaustive search within $\Pi_1$, denoted as $\widehat{d}_P =\underset{d\in \Pi_1}{\argmax} \sum_{i=1}^{N_P} \widehat{v}_P^{(i)} (d).$ To develop ODR by CODA-HO within the class $\Pi_1$, from \eqref{value_CODA}, we construct the calibrated reward of the $i$-th individual in the primary sample by